All Episodes

 Great reporter.

-For crying out, if you're thinking Tea Party, you are hoping, you are wanting there to be a linkage here.
+If you're thinking Tea Party, you are hoping, you are wanting there to be a linkage here.

 There's no question these people in the media have a bias against the Tea Party.

-They want to do anything they can to discredit the Tea Party because they don't understand you, and they're afraid of you.
+They want to do anything they can to discredit the Tea Party because they don't understand you and they're afraid of you.

 And they know they don't control you.

-They know they can't mind your mind control you, they can't bend and shape you to do what they want you to do.
+They can't bend and shape you to do what they want you to do.

 You represent a threat to them, so you have to be discredited.